BISG and AI: A Working Group Update

 Posted By: Thad McIlroy Committees,

-The Book Industry Study Group (BISG) launched a new working group to examine the impact and potential applications of artificial intelligence (AI) within the book publishing industry in December 2023.
-Since then, the AI Working Group, which reports to the Workflow Committee, has endeavored to gather information on current AI use cases, identify benefits and risks, and develop best practices for responsible AI adoption within the publishing community.
-For further details, you can read their charter
+In December 2023, the Book Industry Study Group (BISG) launched a new working group to examine the impact and potential applications of artificial intelligence (AI) within the book publishing industry.
+Since then, the AI Working Group, which reports to the Workflow Committee, has met to gather information on current AI use cases, identify benefits and risks, and develop best practices for responsible AI adoption within the publishing community.
+For further details, you can read the AI working group charter

 The AI Working Group has identified several key areas for AI application within publishing: